 Apex Legends is a team-based hero-based battle royale, where 60 players drop down onto the same map, loot up, and fight until one team is left standing.
 It's a tough old world out there, so here are some tips for players who want to win fights and matches more consistently.

 Learning how to drop properly is very important in Apex Legends.
 You need to beat your competitors to loot if you're landing in a hot zone.
 Check out our in-depth landing guide for the best possible landing method.

 Apex rewards aggressive players.
 Practice closing the gap between you and the enemy while fighting, rather than getting stuck in a loop of popping out of cover, spraying, and hiding again to reload and heal.
 Learn the best tools for the job with our best guns and weapon stats guide.

 Maintain a presence while wounded

-Most players will push if they score a good hit on an enemy.
+Most players will push hard if they score a good hit on an enemy.
 If you're hit hard, do whatever you can to maintain a presence and keep the enemy from pushing you.
-Sometimes it's best to continue fighting and risk getting knocked.
+Sometimes it's best to continue fighting and risk getting knocked, because breaking the Shields of an enemy may be enough to halt their push and save your team.
 If you do need to heal, use our health and healing items guide to better understand which healing items to prioritise in different situations.

 Loot as quickly as you can, and don't stay still while looting.
 Trust your initial scan of the items in a death box, rather than spending ages dawdling.
 Be disciplined with your loot time, and don't go back for a second look.
 Check out our guide on finding the best loot for more information.